-More than 50 teams in major league baseball, basketball, hockey and football now play in states where cannabis is legal recreationally, and at least that many more are in places where it is legal for medical purposes.
+More than 50 sports teams in major league baseball, basketball, hockey and football now play in states where cannabis is legal recreationally, and at least that many more are in places where it is legal for medical purposes.
 That’s more than 80 percent of all professional athletes.
 It’s now easier to name the states where it’s still a crime—Indiana, Georgia, N. Carolina, Tennessee, Texas and Wisconsin—than where it’s legal.

 American views on cannabis continue to evolve—about two-thirds of people in all polls these days say they are in favor of legalization and 90 percent favor medical marijuana — players are no different.
 They have become more open about their cannabis use — some for pain and injury relief, some for pleasure — and they have increasingly petitioned league officials to end the bans, fines and suspensions that come with that use, especially when being used as an alternative to the opiates often prescribed for those conditions.
-Whether cannabis enhances or diminishes athletic performance is still an open question, but leagues and teams have begun reacting to players’ concerns and anxieties in different ways.
+Whether cannabis enhances or diminishes athletic performance is still an open question, but leagues and sports teams have begun reacting to players’ concerns and anxieties in different ways.

 The number of players that openly admit their own use and are calling for change continues to grow.
 We’ll never know what Ricky Williams, who was busted for cannabis so many times he finally retired from the NFL, was capable of as a player.
 But today, he’s a fierce advocate and operates a cannabis-friendly gym in San Francisco.
 Retired Denver Bronco Nate Jackson and ex-NBA great Bill Walton have been outspoken in their calls to allow cannabis to be used by players to help with pain and recovery.